Gilded Interiors: French Masterpieces of Gilt Bronze

 Displayed alongside these gilt-bronze masterpieces are contemporary drawings of Ancient Rome by a leading French architect, Pierre-Adrien Pâris.
 Minutely detailed and beautiful objects in their own right, these drawings, which have never before been shown in the UK, help to illustrate the way in which the Antique provided so much of the design inspiration for neoclassical decorative art.

-Inspired by the exhibition, this film features a commissioned poem, inspired by the exhibition, by street poet Emrys Plant
+Inspired by the exhibition, this film features a commissioned poem by street poet Emrys Plant